 Yes, yes, he did.

-And you should look at there's pictures of him with like kids and like lube coming out of a locker room.
+And you should look at there's pictures of him with like kids and like Lube coming out of a locker room.

-I've seen that picture many times.
+I've seen that picture many times from Birdman.

 Yes, yes, you can look it up.

-Birdman kid with bottle of loop.
+Birdman kid with a bottle of lube.

 Yeah, he's got some sketchy pictures, man.